emunthe/elementor-template-area/README.md

-#ELEMENTOR TEMPLATE AREA
+## ELEMENTOR ADDON PLUGIN - TEMPLATE AREA

-This project is not a commercial project.
+This is not a commercial project.
 All rights belong to elementor.com.

-It is simply to test the feasability of elementor as a single page application templating tool.

-It is a feature request to elementor.com.
+** *This is a feature request to elementor.com* **

+### The *elementor-template-area* plugin

+The wordpress plugin adds 3 elements to elementor.
+- Template Area
+- Template Links
+- Post List

+### Use

 ![Main Page](readme-images/mainpage.png)